Go to content

 General information

-Getting around Tanzania is an adventure in itself, with plenty of options depending on where you’re headed.
-If you’re covering big distances like from Dar es Salaam to Arusha or out to the Serengeti—domestic flights are quick and surprisingly common.
-While on safari, you will travel in comfortable 4×4 vehicles to spot wildlife and take in the beautiful landscapes.
-In cities, taxis are easy to find (just agree on the price first), and apps like Bolt work well too.
+Getting around Tanzania and Kenya is an adventure in itself, with plenty of options depending on where you’re headed.
+If you’re covering big distances – like from Dar es Salaam to Arusha or Nairobi to the Masai Mara – domestic flights are quick and widely used.
+While on safari, you will travel in comfortable 4×4 vehicles that are designed for wildlife viewing and exploring rugged terrain.
+In cities, taxis are easy to find (just agree on the price first), and apps like Bolt work well in Nairobi and Dar es Salaam.
 If you’re heading to Zanzibar, ferries run daily from Dar, with Azam Marine being one of the most reliable.
-And when you’re exploring smaller towns or neighborhoods, hopping on a tuk-tuk or motorbike taxi is a fun (if bumpy) way to go.

 Tarangire National Park safari